Learning from Comparisons and Choices: Introduction

 {\bf Contribution.} We first study the canonical scenario of pairwise comparisons from the MNL model in Section \ref{sec:graphsampling}.
 Our contribution in the modeling is a new sampling scenario we call {\em graph sampling} that captures how different pairs of items have varying likelihood of being compared together.
 Our algorithmic contribution is a convex relaxation with a new regularizer using a variation of the standard nuclear norm tailored for the graph sampling topology.
 Our theoretical contribution is in the analysis of the proposed estimator and a matching fundamental lower bound (up to a poly-logarithmic factor).
 This $(a)$ characterizes the minimax sample complexity of the problem; $(b)$ proves that the proposed estimator cannot be improved upon; and $(c)$ identifies how the accuracy depends on the topology of sampling.
 This in turn provides a guideline for designing surveys when one has a choice on which pairs are to be compared.
-This is accompanies by numerical simulations on synthetic datasets confirming our theoretical predictions.
+This is accompanied by experiments on synthetic and real data sets confirming our theoretical predictions.

 This framework is extended to higher order comparisons in Section \ref{sec:kwise}.
-We establish minimax optimality (up to a poly-logarithmic factor) of our estimator and identify the fundamental tradeoff between accuracy and sample size.
+We establish minimax optimality (up to a poly-logarithmic factor) of our estimator and identify the fundamental trade-off between accuracy and sample size.
 When each user provides a total linear ordering among $k$ items, we show that the required sample size effectively is reduced by a factor of $k$.
 When the user provides her best choice (as in purchase history) instead of the total linear ordering, we extend our framework and establish minimax optimality in Section \ref{sec:customer}.
 We also consider a bundled purchase scenario in Section \ref{sec:bundle}, where customers buy pairs of items from each of the two categories.
-We extend out framework and establish minimax optimality under the bundled purchase setting.
-We present experimental results on both synthetic and real-world datasets confirming our theoretical predictions and showing the improvement of the proposed approach in predicting users' choices.
+We extend our framework and establish minimax optimality under the bundled purchase setting.
+We present experimental results on both synthetic and real-world data sets confirming our theoretical predictions and showing the improvement of the proposed approach in predicting users' choices\footnote{Code for our experiments are available at https://github.com/POLane16/Nucnorm-Ranking.}.

 Technically, we borrow analysis tools from 1-bit matrix completion \cite{DPVW14}, matrix completion \cite{NW11}, and restricted strong convexity \cite{negahban2009unified}, and crucially utilize the Random Utility Model (RUM) \cite{Thu27,Mar60,Luce59} interpretation (outlined in Section \ref{sec:MNL}) of the MNL model to prove both the upper bound and the fundamental limit.
 This could be of interest to analyzing more general class of RUMs.